v-cakoll/docs.it-it/docs/machine-learning/tutorials/github-issue-classification.md

 [!code-csharp[CreatePredictionEngine](~/samples/machine-learning/tutorials/GitHubIssueClassification/Program.cs#CreatePredictionEngine)]

-[PredictionEngine](xref:Microsoft.ML.PredictionEngine%602) è un'API di praticità, che consente di eseguire una stima su una singola istanza di dati. [`PredictionEngine`](xref:Microsoft.ML.PredictionEngine%602) non è thread-safe. È accettabile usare in ambienti a thread singolo o prototipi.
-Per migliorare le prestazioni e thread safety negli ambienti di produzione, usare il servizio `PredictionEnginePool`, che consente di creare un [`ObjectPool`](xref:Microsoft.Extensions.ObjectPool.ObjectPool%601) di [`PredictionEngine`](xref:Microsoft.ML.PredictionEngine%602) oggetti da usare nell'applicazione.
-Vedere questa guida sull'uso di [`PredictionEnginePool` in un'API Web di ASP.NET Core](../how-to-guides/serve-model-web-api-ml-net.md#register-predictionenginepool-for-use-in-the-application)
+The [PredictionEngine](xref:Microsoft.ML.PredictionEngine%602) is a convenience API, which allows you to perform a prediction on a single instance of data. [`PredictionEngine`](xref:Microsoft.ML.PredictionEngine%602) non è thread-safe.
+It's acceptable to use in single-threaded or prototype environments.
+For improved performance and thread safety in production environments, use the `PredictionEnginePool` service, which creates an [`ObjectPool`](xref:Microsoft.Extensions.ObjectPool.ObjectPool%601) of [`PredictionEngine`](xref:Microsoft.ML.PredictionEngine%602) objects for use throughout your application.
+See this guide on how to [use `PredictionEnginePool` in an ASP.NET Core Web API](../how-to-guides/serve-model-web-api-ml-net.md#register-predictionenginepool-for-use-in-the-application)

 > [!NOTE]
 > L'estensione del servizio `PredictionEnginePool` è attualmente in anteprima.